 Know the Alpine Responsibility Code

-Because of the individual nature of the sport and the environment of all ski areas being on snow is both challenging and rewarding to each and every participant, however it also means that participants outside of lesson times can not be supervised by resort staff.
+Because of the individual nature of the sport and the environment of all ski areas being on snow is both challenging and rewarding to each and every participant, however it also means that participants outside of lesson times cannot be supervised by resort staff.
 As such it is not recommended that children under 12 years of age ski or snowboard unaccompanied.
-Children when not in a lesson are responsible for their choice of where to ski or board and their individual behavior.
+Children when not in a lesson are responsible for their choice of where to ski or board and their individual behaviour.
 All participants must obey the Alpine Responsibility Code while on the hill.
 The Alpine Responsibility code is a set of 10 ski and snowboarding rules and it is important that you familiarize yourself with this code.

 Before You Get on the Road